gergap/keystroke/README.md

 Things that are missing at the moment:

 * more intelligent key display
-    * what should by displayed as key-combination and what as a composed key: SHIFt + a = A, CTRL  + c = CTRL-C
+    * what should be displayed as key-combination and what as a composed key: SHIFt + a = A, CTRL  + c = CTRL-C
-    * enable backspace key: this by pressing backspace the previous typed key can be removed instead of simply displaying the backspace symbol
+    * enable backspace key: this way by pressing backspace the previous typed key will be removed instead of simply displaying the backspace symbol
 * add keyboard device selection to GUI
 * add mouse display.
 It's named keystroke, but showing mouse buttons is even